ja51d/ardulog/README.md

 # About Me
 Hey there, thank you for checking out my UAV Log Viewer!
-My name is Javid I'm 21, I an astronautics engineer and I'm highly interested in UAV engineering, I built my first UAV a year ago and then i decided to create this program.
+My name is Javid I'm 21, I'm an astronautics engineer and I'm highly interested in UAV engineering, I built my first UAV a year ago and then i decided to create this program.

 # UAV Log Viewer